Train: Monorail

 Monorails consist of a train running either mounted on a single rail or suspended under a girder, typically elevated.
 Most lines meet medium-demand traffic in urban transit (mostly in Japan), others are used in theme parks and zoos.
 Monorails represent a small proportion of the train systems in use worldwide.
-First examples appeared in the 19th century and an early line that's still in use since 1901, is the suspended Schwebebahn in Wuppertal.
+First examples appeared in the 19th century, and an early line that's still in use since 1901, is the suspended Schwebebahn in Wuppertal.

 Maglev

 Maglev technology uses magnets to levitate the train above the track, reducing friction and allowing higher speeds.
 The first commercial maglev train was an airport shuttle introduced in 1984 at Birmingham Airport in England.

-The Shanghai maglev train, opened in 2002, is the fastest commercial train service of any kind, operating at speeds of up to 431 km/h.
+The Shanghai maglev train, opened in 2002, is the fastest commercial train service, operating at speeds of up to 431 km/h.
 Japan's L0 Series maglev holds the record for the world's fastest train ever, with a top speed of 374.7 mph.
 Maglev has not yet been used for inter-city mass transit routes, with only a few examples in use worldwide as of 2019.

 Mine trains

 Mine trains are operated in large mines and carry both workers and goods.
-They are usually powered by electricity, to prevent emissions which would pose a health risk to workers underground.
+They are usually powered by electricity to prevent emissions, which would pose a health risk to workers underground.